-Saving Cooking Oil for Reuse
+Reuse Cooking Oil

-You can reuse oil only once or twice, and give it a sniff before using it; if it smells rancid, get rid of it.
+It is important to note that you should reuse oil only once or twice.
+Give it a sniff before using it; if it smells rancid, toss it out.
 Remember that each time you reuse oil, the oil deteriorates and the smoke point (the temperature at which it will burn) decreases.

-Recycling Cooking Oil
+Recycle Cooking Oil

 Cooking Oil Disposal Don'ts

-- Don't pour oil down the drain or in the toilet.
+There are a few no-nos when it comes to getting rid of used cooking oil.
+Don't pour oil down the drain or in the toilet.
 It can clog not only your pipes but also the city sewer mains.
-Water contaminated with oil is difficult, sometimes impossible, to treat.
+You should also not add oil to a septic system.
+It can clog pipes and, even worse, your distribution lines and drainage field.
+Water contaminated with oil is difficult—sometimes impossible—to treat.
 This means it can eventually pollute local waterways.

-- Don't dispose of oil in compost bins or piles.
+Don't pour hot oil into the trash can, as it can attract insects and rodents as well as cause issues with garbage trucks and solid waste sites.
+You should also not dispose of cooking oil into compost bins or piles.
 Fats, in general, are bad for compost, and cooking oil is nothing but fat.